Pineapple curry with red curry powder

 - 1 Clay Curry Pot

 - 1 medium Pineapple Semi ripe / Green

 - 1 tsp Maldive fish

 - 2 inches piece of Pandan leaves

-- 1 inch piece of lemongrass split in to halves
+- 1 inch stalk of lemongrass split in two halves

 - 4 or 5 curry leaves